hannesdatta/course-odcm/content/docs/project/workplan/activity2.md

 # Activity #2: Data source selection

 ## Overview
-- Type: Meetup with your team (e.g., online[^1] or on campus)
+- Type: Meetup with your team during the coaching session
-- Goal: building on [activity #1](activity1) and the received feedback, refine your data context and select (typically one) data source
+- Goal: building on [activity #1](activity1) and the received feedback, refine your data context and make a final selection for your data source

-[^1]: You can schedule unlimited calls when logging in with your Tilburg University account on Zoom.

 ## Preparation before the activity

 - Work through the "Fields of Gold" paper (at least up to challenge #1.3).
 Make use of the  relevant tables in the paper as you work on this activity.

 ## Deliverable

-Submit a document on Canvas (PDF), containing your team number and three sections:
+During the coaching session, work on a document that you submit on Canvas as a PDF file, containing your team number and three sections:

 - Section 1: Updated motivation of your data context (why do you think it's important?!), and explanation which four pathways are being addressed [100 words]
 - Section 2: An updated list of data sources (including links) that you are considering to use, explicitly mention web scraping vs. APIs for each source.
 Explain how you addressed challenges #1.1-#1.2, leading to your __selected data source__ [About 10 sources + explanation of max.
 250 words]
 - Section 3: Mapping the data context, as explained in challenge #1.3 [max.
 300 words]

+The document is due at the end of the week.

+__Solicit feedback on your ideas from your coach during the coaching session.__

+Done early?
+Then start prototyping your data collection (i.e., prepare for activity #3).

 <!--